Death of Vincent van Gogh: The shooting

-As soon as the post office opened on Monday morning, Adeline's father sent a telegram to van Gogh's brother, Theo, who arrived by train during the afternoon.
-Adeline Ravoux explains how the two of them watched over van Gogh who fell into a coma and died at about one o'clock in the morning; his death certificate records the time of death as 1.30 am.
+As soon as the post office opened the next day, Monday morning, Adeline's father sent a telegram to van Gogh's brother, Theo, who arrived by train during the afternoon.
+Adeline Ravoux explains how the two of them watched over van Gogh who fell into a coma and died at about one o'clock in the morning; his death certificate records the time of death as 1:30 am.
 In a letter to his sister Lies, Theo told of his brother's feelings just before his death: "He himself wanted to die.
 When I sat at his bedside and said that we would try to get him better and that we hoped that he would then be spared this kind of despair, he said, "La tristesse durera toujours" (The sadness will last forever).
 I understood what he wanted to say with those words."

-In her memoir of December 1913, Theo's wife Johanna refers first to a letter from her husband after his arrival at Vincent's bedside: "He was glad that I came and we are together all the time...
+In her memoir of December 1913, Theo's wife Johanna refers first to a letter from her husband after he arrives at Vincent's bedside: "He was glad that I came and we are together all the time...
 Poor fellow, very little happiness fell to his share, and no illusions are left him.
 The burden grows too heavy at times, he feels so alone..."
 And after his death, he wrote: "One of his last words was, 'I wish I could pass away like this,' and his wish was fulfilled.
 A few moments and all was over.
 He had found the rest he could not find on earth..."

-Émile Bernard, an artist and friend of van Gogh, who arrived in Auvers on 30 July for the funeral, tells a slightly different story, explaining that van Gogh went out into the countryside on the Sunday evening, "left his easel against a haystack and went behind the château and fired a revolver shot at himself."
+Émile Bernard, an artist and friend of van Gogh, who arrived in Auvers on 30 July for the funeral, tells a slightly different story, explaining that van Gogh went out into the countryside on a Sunday evening, "left his easel against a haystack and went behind the château and fired a revolver shot at himself."
 He tells how van Gogh had carried out these acts deliberately and with absolute lucidity.
-When Dr Gachet told him that he still hoped to save his life, van Gogh replied, 'Then I'll have to do it over again.'"
+When Gachet told him that he still hoped to save his life, van Gogh replied, "Then I'll have to do it over again."